AchillesGen/Achilles/psuedocode.md

 # Remaining Questions:
 1. How to determine where in detector event occurs?
-2. Should the neutrino beam be defined through the pion kinematics that produced it, or should we generate a profile in some other way?
+2. Should the neutrino beam be defined through the pion kinematics that produced it, or should we generate a profile in some other way (Like load from a given input histogram)?
+3. What needs to go into the phase space generator?
+4. How do we separate different number of particles in the final state from each other?